Sit less, move more, sleep well

-Children and young people should do at least 60 minutes of moderate to vigorous physical activity each day.
+at least one hour of moderate to vigorous physical activity each day

 - develop strong muscles, bones and joints